 What did the Flashpoint update add to ARC Raiders?

-According to the official Flashpoint content update, the patch introduces a new ARC enemy, a new major map condition, two weapons, a deployable item, a new project, Scrappy feeding mechanics, expanded Shredder spawns, and crafting quality-of-life improvements.
+The Flashpoint content update brings a new ARC enemy, a new major map condition, two weapons, a deployable item, a new project, Scrappy feeding mechanics, expanded Shredder spawns, and crafting quality-of-life improvements.
 That's a lot on paper, but in practice, four things will define your next dozen runs.

 How to survive the Vaporizer

-The Vaporizer is a flying ARC unit with laser attacks and unpredictable movement patterns.
-Embark Studios describes it as having "idiosyncratic attack patterns," which in practice means it doesn't telegraph strikes the way grounded enemies do.
-Expect to get caught off guard at least once before you learn its rhythm.
+The Vaporizer is a flying ARC unit with laser attacks and movement patterns that don't follow the same rules as grounded enemies.
+It doesn't telegraph strikes the way other threats do, which means you'll get caught off guard at least once before you learn its rhythm.

 The danger here isn't raw damage output.
 It's that the Vaporizer forces positional mistakes.
 Players who peek too long, reload in the open, or focus entirely on dealing damage without repositioning will take heavy punishment fast.